 shall be lodged in writing with the secretary and the secretary shall refer the request or application to the next meeting of the Committee.

+[Regulation 5 amended in Gazette 2 Mar 2010 p.
+830.]

-6. Powers of Committee and arbitrators
+6. Powers of Committee

 (1) In order to make a determination under section 16 or 18 of the Act the Committee may —